 Faculty in Residence

-Research suggests that faculty interaction can have a positive impact on high risk students' social and academic integration and college persistence, thus benefiting the students and the University as a whole.
-Faculty also report a multitude of personal and professional benefits associated with living on campus.
-Many institutions have created a Faculty in Residence Program to increase faculty student interaction outside of the classroom, to create a more seamless experience for students, to enhance learning and development in the residential environment, and to allow for a greater personalization of the residential environment.
+Research suggests that faculty interactions can have a positive impact on students' social and academic integration and college persistence, thus benefiting the students and the University as a whole.
+CSU has created a Faculty in Residence Program to increase faculty-student interaction outside of the classroom in order to create a more seamless experience for students, to enhance learning and development, and to allow for a greater personalization of the residential environment.

 Meet our Faculty in Residence:

 Dr. Andrew Donofrio is an Assistant Professor of Communication and serves as the Communication Department's Lambda Pi Eta Advisor.
 He holds a Bachelor's degree in Communication from Slippery Rock University, an MA in English Professional Writing and Editing from Youngstown State University, and Ph.D in Media and Communication from Bowling Green State University.
 In 2017, Dr. Donofrio was one of CSU's QEP Fellows

 As a teacher, Dr. Donofrio focuses on creating classrooms as spaces of hospitality where students feel comfortable sharing their perspectives, disagreeing with one another, and learning from one another.
 He seeks to reduce the power distance often felt by students when they think of themselves in comparison to their instructors and to empower students to seek out their passions.